ADVOCATE | ENGAGE | FUNDRAISE

 The Save Jane Society is comprised of members from conscientious households who take a stand for children by raising awareness within their circles about the healing services DCAC provides to the victims of child abuse in Dallas County and their families.
 Through education, volunteerism, and community awareness, the Save Jane Society serves as an inclusive community of advocates who help expose the realities of trauma caused by child abuse and the hope and justice that prevails at DCAC with the wider community.

 - Save Jane Event – Save Jane is a marketing and awareness campaign for DCAC.
-Hosted each Spring in Klyde Warren Park, the 28,131 names of each and every child reported abused in 2019 are read aloud.
-For 28 hours we will replace the real names with Jane Doe or John Doe to shine a light on the magnitude of child abuse in Dallas County.
-Members assist at the Save Jane Society booth and have the option to participate in reading names.
+Hosted each Spring in Klyde Warren Park, the names of each and every child reported abused in the year prior are read aloud.
+For 28+ hours the real names are replaced with Jane Doe or John Doe to shine a light on the magnitude of child abuse in Dallas County.

 - Dining Series – DCAC serves dinner to children and families each weeknight who are participating in group therapy.
-Adult members can help by providing dinner and staying for setup, service and clean up.
+Adult members age 18+ and not enrolled in a DISD program can help by providing dinner and staying for setup, service and clean up.

 - Clothes Closet – The DCAC Clothes Closet provides an opportunity for children and adults alike to donate funds, gift cards or new unwrapped toys and clothes through toy collections or give-back events, like donating your birthday party to DCAC.
 Help coordinate a donation drive and collection drop-off for DCAC or help organize the closet seasonally.

-- Back-to-School Drive – DCAC provides over 1,500 children with a backpack, school supplies and access to uniforms.
+- Back to School – DCAC provides over 1,500 children with a backpack, school supplies and access to uniforms each summer.

-- Holiday of Hope Toy Drive – DCAC provides gifts to over 2,000 children during the holiday season.
+- Holiday of Hope – DCAC provides over 1,800 children with gifts during the holiday season.

 Join the Save Jane Society today to help spread awareness in your community about the reality of child abuse and the hope and resilience found at DCAC while helping to fund services for the over 7,300 children and non-offending family members we serve each year.